Ricotaur/distributedSystems/README.md

 ## Overview

 This repository contains the source code for a FullStack Application.

-The RESTful API backend made with NestJS manages a list of TODO items and interacts with a MySQL Database.
+The RESTful API backend is made with NestJS and manages a list of TODO items and interacts with a MySQL Database.
 The API provides endpoints for listing, creating, updating, and deleting TODO items.

 The Web Frontend is made with Angular.

 ## API Endpoints